Dong Energy profit hit by gas plant writedowns

+* H1 net pft drops 73 pct due to 2.0 bln DKK writedown

-COPENHAGEN Denmark's DONG Energy DOENRY.UL reported sharply lower profit for the first half on Friday, hit by a $330 million writedown on its gas power plants due to unfavorable conditions for gas-fired generation, and cut its 2012 guidance.
+COPENHAGEN Aug 10 Denmark's DONG Energy reported sharply lower profit for the first half on Friday, hit by a $330 million writedown on its gas power plants due to unfavorable conditions for gas-fired generation, and cut its 2012 guidance.

 Profit after tax dropped to 755 million Danish crowns ($124.85 million) from 2.77 billion in the corresponding period last year, state-owned DONG Energy, an oil, gas and electricity producer, said.